liangyupu/liangyupu.github.io/_pages/about.md

 My research has led to several publications at top AI conferences and journals, including ACL, NAACL, EMNLP, TASLP, and TPAMI.
 I am currently serving as a reviewer for top conferences and journals, including ACL, NeurIPS, TASLP, etc.

-We are organizing the first ICDAR 2025 Competition on End-to-end Document Image Machine Translation [\[DIMT25@ICDAR\]](https://cip-documentai.github.io/).
+We are organizing the first ICDAR 2025 Competition on End-to-end Document Image Machine Translation! [\[DIMT25@ICDAR\]](https://cip-documentai.github.io/)

 Outside of research, I enjoy playing the [erhu](https://en.wikipedia.org/wiki/Erhu) (a traditional Chinese instrument), badminton🏸, running🏃🏻, and swimming🏊🏻.
 I am a member of the string section in the student Chinese orchestra of Beihang University and University of Chinese Academy of Sciences.